Main-Tauber-Kreis: Coat of arms and flag

+The coat of arms are officially recognized by the state of Baden-Württemberg since 19 March 1974.
+The corresponding flag was authorized by the Regierungspräsidium Stuttgart on 28 November 1989.

+District in modern Germany

 The district originated in 1973 with the merging of the districts of Bad Mergentheim, Tauberbischofsheim and parts of the district of Buchen.
 At first called the district of Tauber, it took its current name, the district of Main-Tauber, in 1974.
 The name comes from the two primary rivers in the district, the Main and the Tauber.

 Geography

 The Main forms the northern border of the district, while its affluent Tauber flows through the district from southeast to north.
 The north of the district covers part of the Odenwald mountains, while the southern area is called Bauland.

-Coat of arms

-The coat of arms show the symbols of the three historical states to which the area of the district belonged.
-The biggest part of the district was part of the Bishopric of Würzburg until 1803; Würzburg is represented by the red and white field divided by a line with three peaks, which was originally the coat of arms of Franconia.
-The wheel is the symbol of the Archbishopric of Mainz; the cross is the symbol of the Teutonic Order.
+Area

+The Main-Tauber Kreis has a total area of 1304.1km², that is distributed as follows: